Jak 3: Story

 Partway through the game, Jak and Daxter start to encounter strange creatures.
 A Precursor telescope in the outskirts of Haven City reveals that the beings are Dark Makers, who were once Precursors, but exposure to Dark Eco transformed them into twisted beings.
 Jak finds that a purple star in the sky is actually a Dark Maker space ship, and it is nearing the planet.
 The only way to stop the ship is to activate the planetary defense system situated at the core of the planet, and after defeating the Metal Heads and Deathbots in Haven City, Jak and Daxter begin their trek through the catacombs to the Planet Core.

 Damas joins them as they burst through a destroyed section of the city searching for a way to the core.
 In the battle, Damas is crushed underneath a buggy and fatally injured.
 In his last moments, he asks Jak to find his long-lost son, Mar, and gives him an amulet bearing the seal of Mar to identify him.
 Remembering his younger self from the events of Jak II, Jak realizes that Damas is his father, but Damas dies before Jak can tell him.
 Veger arrives and tells Jak that it's true, and he took Jak when he was a small boy away from Damas for his eco powers before Praxis banished Damas and seized control of Haven.
 Veger then rushes off to the core and Jak follows him, hungry for revenge.

 Once there, they seem to have beaten Veger, and the Precursor entity tells Jak that he has earned the right to evolve into one of them.
-Veger, however, emerges from the shadows and takes the power for himself.
-However, it is soon revealed that Precursors are actually ottsels who are simply fluffing up the myth to match their appearance with their abilities.
+However, Veger emerges from the shadows and takes the power for himself.
+It is revealed that Precursors are actually ottsels who are simply fluffing up the myth to match their appearance with their abilities (which explains the form that Daxter got transformed into when he fell into the dark eco in the first game).
 A baffled Veger is transformed into an ottsel, effectively as punishment for his actions.
 The Precursors send Jak and Daxter to the Dark Maker ship to slow it down while the planetary defense system charges.
 The mission is a success, but as the ship is breaking apart, a gigantic, spider-legged Dark Maker terraformer commanded by the Deathbot leader, Errol, escapes from the ship and descends to the planet.
 Jak follows, and after a battle, Errol and the Robot are destroyed.

 Back in Spargus, Sig is put on the throne and Jak departs with the Precursors to see the universe.
 However, after the ship takes off, he emerges from the shadows and says that there was no way he could leave Daxter behind, not with "all their adventures ahead".